DataLab-Platform/DataLab/doc/features/image/menu_analysis.rst

-.. _ima-menu-computing:
+.. _ima-menu-analysis:

-Computing features on Images
+Analysis features on Images
 ============================

-This section describes the image computing features available in DataLab.
+This section describes the image analysis features available in DataLab.

 .. seealso::